kernoeb/jean_racine_bot/README.md

 chmod +x ./update.sh
 ./update.sh
 ```

-> You can also use my published docker image, instead of build the Dockerfile
-> `image: ghcr.io/kernoeb/jean_racine_bot:main`

 - Wait for the bot to load all the challenges (it can take a long time)
 - Refresh Discord slash commands (this can be very long too, Discord is slow, so uncomment the line in the register_slash_commands file, with your guild id, inside the container)